The cross was not a net. It was a hand reaching for a name.

 Let's be honest about what the Arminian position actually requires: Christ died for every human who has ever lived, but His death saves no one unless they choose to believe.
 The one who rejects this reading, who insists on particular redemption, is actually the one affirming Christ's effective power.
 The Arminian is the one saying Christ's death was tentative, pending human cooperation, powerless until the sinner decides to activate it.
 It is the Calvinist who exalts the cross as efficacious.
 It is the Arminian who reduces it to a good-faith offer that most recipients will refuse.

 Stop here.
-The verse that was supposed to prove Christ died for everyone actually proves the opposite — that His death was purposeful, particular, and effective.
-Not a shot fired into the dark.
-A hand extended to the exact people He came to save.
+The verse that was supposed to prove Christ died for everyone proves the opposite — that His death was purposeful, particular, and effective: not a shot fired into the dark, but a death that struck exactly whom it was aimed at.

 1 Corinthians 15:22: The Same "All" in Paul's Theology